 John and Rhonda live on the property a discrete but short distance from the chalets.
 They are on hand to make sure everything runs smoothly for the duration of your stay.

 “We are always happy to introduce guests to the animals.
 Our hand-reared Merino sheep, Lily is particularly friendly.
 Guests enjoy watching the flotillas of ducks and geese on the dam.
 Or coming into the paddock to help hand-feed the cows, goats, alpacas and the llama.
 A slice of farm life is a real tonic to many visitors who come from towns and cities.”

 Pets are welcome at Karrak Reach chalets, on request.
-Of course, Karrak require that doggy guests are reasonably socialised and will not impinge on the comfort of the stay of the other guests.
+Of course, Karrak requires that doggy guests are reasonably socialised and will not impinge on the comfort of the stay of the other guests.
 Similarly, no smoking compliance is requested in the chalets.

-“You will find a number of world-class attractions on your doorstep; award winning wineries, incredible galleries and first class restaurants.”
+“You will find a number of world-class attractions on your doorstep; award-winning wineries, incredible galleries and first-class restaurants.”

 “We have to ensure that the property and the accommodation remain welcoming for all.
 But we want people to feel as at home as possible, to relax and have a great time.”